-With recent media revelations about ritual sex, nude yoga and “yogasms” – sex has become a hot topic in the yoga world.
+With all the recent media revelations about ritual sex, nude yoga and “yogasms” – sex has become a hot topic in the yoga world.
 Well, in honour of Women’s History Month, I’m joining the fray.
-Because let’s face it, nothing is more juicy or salacious than the forgotten high priestesses of sex, the “debauched” yoginis of Tantra.
+Because let’s face it, nothing is more juicy or salacious than the forgotten high priestesses of sex, the ‘debauched” yoginis of Tantra.

 While much conventional scholarship has designated these women as low caste sluts exploited for ritual purposes, religious scholar Miranda Shaw has unearthed a very different history.
 Her book Passionate Enlightenment: Women in Tantric Buddhism claims these women were no mere ‘consorts’ but powerful gurus once held “in awe, reverence and obeisance”.